webpack/webpack.js.org/src/content/configuration/externals.md

 On the other hand, if you want to externalise a library that is available as a CommonJS module, you can provide the external library type together with the library name.

-For example, if you want to exclude `fs-extra` from the output bundle, and you want instead import it during runtime, you can specify as below:
+For example, if you want to exclude `fs-extra` from the output bundle and import it during the runtime instead, you can specify it as follows:

 ```javascript
 module.exports = {